snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

 <h2 id="access-log">3.
 New CloudFront access log fields</h2>

 In July, an [AWS update][access-logs] added four new CloudFront access log fields.
 The Snowplow CloudFront access log adapter now supports these new fields.
+You can use [this migration script][cloudfront-access-log-migration] to upgrade your Redshift table accordingly.

 <h2 id="combinedConfiguration">4.
 Event fingerprint</h2>